ripienaar/free-for-dev/README.md

   * [Blynk](https://blynk.io) — A SaaS with API to control, build & evaluate IoT devices.
 Free Developer Plan with 5 devices,Free Cloud & data storage.
 Mobile Apps also available.
   * [Bricks Note Calculator](https://free.getbricks.app/) - a note-taking app (PWA) with a powerful built-in multiline calculator.
   * [Carbon.now.sh](https://carbon.now.sh) - create and share code snippet in an aesthetic screenshot-like image format.
 Usually used to aesthetically share/show-off code snippet on Twitter or blog posts.
+  * [cloudlayer.io](https://cloudlayer.io) - Generate PDFs and Images using pre-built or custom templates, or use your own html/css or url.
+Free account to get started.
   * [Code Time](https://www.software.com/code-time) - an extension for time-tracking and coding metrics in VS Code, Atom, IntelliJ, Sublime Text, and more.
   * [Codepng](https://www.codepng.app) - Create awesome snapshots from your source code that you can share on social media.
   * [CodeToImage](https://codetoimage.com/) - Create screenshots of code or text to share on social media.